 At Slindon, we are following the 2014 National Curriculum for the teaching and learning of writing skills.
 We are committed to raising the standards of children's writing to ensure that all children are progressing and achieving at least in line with national expectations.
-The curriculum will be monitored by the English Leader of Learning to ensure that it is being used effectively to provide challenge, stimulation and excitement to improve the standards of writing from year 1 to year 6.
-In EYFS, the head and teaching staff will monitor the standards in writing.
+The curriculum will be monitored by the English Leader of Learning to ensure that it is being used effectively to provide challenge, stimulation, and excitement to improve the standards of writing from EYFS to year 6.

 Slindon Church of England Primary School believes that two distinct, but related areas are involved in teaching children to write: transcription and comprehension.
 Transcription covers the technical aspects of writing: handwriting, spelling, grammar and punctuation.
 Composition is about sharing their ideas and thinking about the purpose for their writing.
 Both are essential for developing lifelong successful writers.
 It is imperative that teaching focuses on developing pupils' competence in both dimensions; different kinds of teaching are needed for each.